blankly-finance/blankly/README.md

 When created in a class, this will callback the `price_event(tick)` function.

+## Multiprocessing Feature
+Blankly is designed to allow running models independently, each on their own process.
+This allows the ability to run intensive tasks, such as training a neural network independently of all the other models, causing no lag to the main process.

 ## Bugs

 Please report any bugs or issues in Github's Issues page